onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-1.md

 tags: [Crystal, Onyx Framework]
 ---

-In this series of tutorials, we'll show you how to build a simple JSON API for a Todo items list with [Crystal programming language](https://crystal-lang.org/) and [Onyx Framework](https://onyxframework.org/).
+In this series of tutorials, we will show you how to build a simple JSON API for a Todo items list with [Crystal programming language](https://crystal-lang.org/) and [Onyx Framework](https://onyxframework.org/).

 <!--more-->